0x1iii1ii/PPPwn-Luckfox/README.md

   d.
 Import the boot file.（Note: The startup files do not include update.img）<br>
   e.
 Click "Create SD Card".<br>

-5. After done, follow instructions from steps 3, 4, 5, and 6 in `Installation in NAND Flash`.
+5. After done, follow instructions from steps 3, 4, 5, and 6 in [Installation in NAND Flash](#nandinstallation).
 Loggin to Ubuntu using static IP `172.32.0.70` login `pico` password `luckfox`

-6. After you log in, follow step 7 in `Installation in NAND Flash`, run the following commands, and follow the setup instruction
+6. After you log in, follow step 7 in [Installation in NAND Flash](#nandinstallation), run the following commands, and follow the setup instruction

 ```sh
 cd PPPwn-Luckfox